espocrm/documentation/docs/extensions/voip-integration/customization.md

 }
 ```

-Please make sure that your JSON data is correct after changes.
+Make sure that your JSON data is correct after changes.

 To take effect, clear a system cache (Administration > Clear Cache) and reload a page in your browser.